nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 I had never worked with stencils before and I was slightly intimidated about the size of this one.
 I started with the dark green leaf by sliding the stencil into the door gap and taping with painter's tape.
 Once you start, the paint itself also helps hold the stencil in place.
 The dark green went on easily and I had no trouble peeling the stencil off when I was done.

 Then came the gold frond.
 I do want to make a note that this gold paint is a nightmare.
 It sounds dramatic, but it's true.
 It's incredibly thick, like pancake batter, and it was difficult to peel the stencil off without peeling all the paint off with it.
-I had to be careful.
+It didn't behave like normal paint so I had to be careful.